On tracial $\mathcal Z$-stability of simple non-unital C*-algebras: Preliminaries

 \subsection{Uniform McDuff property for non-unital $\C$-algebras}

 We now present a non-unital version of the uniform McDuff property, which was defined in \cite[Definition 4.2]{CETW} for $\C$-algebras with compact tracial state space.
-As explained in \cite[Remark 4.3]{CETW}, the uniform McDuff property is equivalent to the existence of c.p.c.\ order zero maps $M_n(\mathbb{C}) \to A_\omega \cap A'$ such that $\tau \circ \varphi(1_{M_n}) =1$; such maps have been called (uniformly) \emph{tracially large}.
+As explained in \cite[Remark 4.3]{CETW}, the uniform McDuff property is equivalent to the existence of a c.p.c.\ order zero map $\varphi: M_n(\mathbb{C}) \to A_\omega \cap A'$ such that $\tau ( \varphi(1_{M_n})) =1$ for any limit trace $\tau$ on $A_\omega$; such maps have been called (uniformly) \emph{tracially large}.
 We also state here a version of such maps in the general non-unital case.